kdbinsidebrains/site/_settings/03-style.md

 ![styleOverview](/assets/images/settings/style/styleOverview.png)

 Please go through the settings yourself as it's better if you just try to change them.
-You don't have to apply and try each time as the IDEA provides ability to see result _online_.
+You don't have to apply and try each time as the IDEA provides an ability to see result _online_.